-Graduate advisory / thesis examination committee is the responsible party.
+• Graduate advisory / dissertation examination committee is the responsible party.

-- Achievement will be measured at the completion of a student's program during the thesis defense, scored using a rubric. - This is a direct measure of student learning. - The thesis advisory / examination committee will evaluate the quality of research and contribution of the scholarship to the advancement of science and the initiative, independence and quality of the student skills development in completion of the research through oral questioning in the thesis defense and reading of the written thesis.
+- Achievement will be measured at the completion of a student's program during the dissertation defense, scored using a rubric. - This is a direct measure of student learning. - The dissertation advisory / examination committee will evaluate the quality of research and contribution of the scholarship to the advancement of science and the initiative, independence and quality of the student skills development in completion of the research through oral questioning in the dissertation defense and reading of the written dissertation.
 The length of the defense and number and type of questions will be subject to the committee's discretion based on the student's background and research focus and responses to questions. - The rubric used for scoring is attached to this assessment plan.

-- Acceptable: 70% of M.S. students defending their thesis will score "proficient" or greater. - Ideal: All of the M.S. students defending their thesis will score "proficient" or greater.
+- Acceptable: 70% of PhD students defending their dissertation will score "proficient" or greater. - Ideal: All of the PhD students defending their dissertation will score "proficient" or greater.